All Updates →

 Sernova’s Cell Pouch System™ is a novel implantable and scalable medical device which forms a natural environment in the body for the housing and long-term survival and function of therapeutic cells.
 These therapeutic cells release necessary proteins or hormones missing from the body to treat chronic diseases as an alternative to daily administration of drugs.

-Sernova’s Cell Pouch System™ combined with therapeutic cells and Sertolin™, its local immune protection technology, can provide a convenient, safe and effective long-term therapeutic option for patients with chronic disease who seek to improve their quality of life.
-The Cell Pouch™ has been contract manufactured according to strict regulatory guidelines (ISO13485 specifications) and it is currently in clinical trials in patients with diabetes.
+Sernova’s Cell Pouch System™ combined with therapeutic cells can provide a convenient, safe and effective long-term therapeutic option for patients with chronic disease who seek to improve their quality of life.
+The Cell Pouch™ has been contract manufactured according to strict regulatory guidelines (ISO13485 specifications), and it is currently in clinical trials in patients with diabetes.

 The Cell Pouch™ is manufactured from medical-grade FDA approved materials and is biocompatible and safe as demonstrated in multiple preclinical studies and ISO10993 biocompatibility studies.